JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 ```
 At this point it's easier to see what the data structure represents.
 We could build an interpreter on top of this,
 but we probably want special ways to represent some particular values, like ints and booleans.
 The true lambda
-calculus would represent them as special functions, but we won't go that extreme.
+calculus would represent them as special functions, but we won't go to that extreme.
 All we need to do is add a new
 data constructor to `Expr`:
 ```Haskell
 data Expr = Var Name